POST

 Syncing back with upstream

 Sometimes, a feature arises in a project that is not core to the project's domain.
 Some examples are a reusable Button component, a linter configuration, or folder convention.
 These are general solutions that other projects might want to use, but are not suitable to be a full-fledged library.
-When this is encountered, one should commit the changes to upstream and pull them into origin.
+When this is encountered, one should commit the changes to `upstream` and pull them into `origin`.

-git commit -m "Add new lint rules"
+# upstream repo git commit -m "Add new lint rules"

-# origin repo
+# origin repo git pull upstream/main

 This is called "Syncing with upstream."